Yannis-98/yannis-98.github.io/index.md

 <u>Oct 2021 - Now</u>

 <div style="text-align: justify">A critical risk in autonomous vehicle is accident caused by an the external environment.
-Thus, we are investigating methods to anticipate risk and define a risky region localiztion.
-We are currently working on the work of [1] to implement their work and adapt it to aunomous vehicles.
+Thus, we are investigating methods to anticipate risk and define a risky region localization.
+We are currently working on [1] to implement their work and adapt it to autonomous vehicles.
 We use a dashcam database to train and test the performance of the algorithm. </div>
 <br>
 <center><img src="images/DASHCAM.png"/></center>